nilabjaball/Unilever_demo/HOL step-by step - Azure Synapse Analytics and AI.md

  6. Click on advance and provide the query **select top 100000 * from sales**
  7. Under Preview section, select Sales and then load data.
   ![The connect to option is highlighted in the query toolbar.](media/salespreview.PNG "Query toolbar")
+  8. Import wwi_mcw.CustomerInfo.
+Provide the dedicated Synapse Pool name and DB name.
+If you need help from instructor, raise hand.
   7. Add a viuslization **card** and drag [ProfitAmount] .
 Select aggregate type as sum
   8. Publish the power BI report in your workspace ( In your tenant , not lab tenant) Preview section, select Sales and then load data.